upenpn/learn-linux/GettingStarted.md

 - **Performance**: Linux is efficient and can run on a wide range of hardware, from old machines to powerful servers.

+## History of Linux

+- **1969**: Ken Thompson and Dennis Ritchie developed the UNIX operating system at Bell Laboratories.
+- **1980s**: Richard Stallman initiated the GNU project to create a free UNIX-like OS.
+- **GNU General Public License (GPL)**: Ensures software freedom.
+- **1991**: Linus Torvalds began developing the Linux kernel, which has become a cornerstone of modern operating systems.

 ## Understanding the Linux System